Do you want to learn more about China? Then grab one of these Chinese history books and find yourself a cozy armchair!

 This reality is often hidden behind the wealth, influence and culture of the country, but the veil is torn away in The Party.

 The author explores the influence that communism has had in the past and how it still directs China in language that’s vivid and informed.

 This book is the best summation of power in China.
 It shouldn’t be missed if you want to really understand how the country came to be.

 10. China: Portrait of a People by Tom Carter

 If you want to read a book that’s lighter on text but just as illuminating, then try this photo journal.

-The author backpacked through all 33 provinces in China with the goal of representing the people through images.
+The author backpacked through every province in China with the goal of representing the people through images.

 He’s done a fantastic job at it.

 From Hong Kong to Yunnan, across 56 ethnic backgrounds, numerous customs and villages, he’s managed to capture the soul of the country.